fenago/natural-language-processing-workshop/lab_guides/Lab_4.md

     df.head()
     ```

     The preceding code generates the following output:
 ![](./images/B16062_04_15.jpg)

 **Note** that you will get a different output depending on the present
 currency exchange rates.
 We just learned how to collect data using APIs.

-**Note**

-In the next section, we will see how to create an API.

 Extracting data from Twitter Using the OAuth API
 ------------------------------------------------

-Many popular websites, such as Twitter, provide an API that allows
-access to parts of their services so that people can build software that
-integrates with the website.
-We\'ll be focusing mainly on Twitter in
-this section.
-Twitter\'s data and services (such as tweets,
-advertisements, direct messages, and much more) can be accessed via the
-Twitter API.
 The Twitter API requires authentication and authorization
 to interact with its services using the `OAuth` method.
-Authentication is required to prove identity, while authorization proves
-the right to access its services and data.
 To access Twitter data and
 services using an API, you would need to register using a Twitter
 developer account.